Sarah

 Aaron

-Aaron is new to the field of veterinary medicine, joining the reception team Spicewood Springs in Spring of 2021.
+Aaron joined the reception team Spicewood Springs in Spring of 2021.
 Born and raised in Texas, he graduated from UT with a bachelor’s in East Asian Studies and a minor in Japanese.
 Previously he worked in Japanese restaurants in the Austin area and has developed a love for food and cooking.
 One day, he hopes to teach English overseas.
 Outside of work, Aaron enjoys games, studying language, and spending time with his cat Maria.

 Abigail